Julia sets as buried Julia components: The quartic Julia sets containing buried Jordan curves

 \section{The quartic Julia sets containing buried Jordan curves}

 In this section, we aim to construct some quartic rational maps whose Julia sets contain buried components which are Jordan curves.
-Such kind of the examples was never constructed before.
 Except Godillon's example of cubic rational map \cite{God15}, the known rational maps whose buried Julia components are Jordan curves have at least degree five.
 Note that Godillon's example is degree three but his construction requires constructing weighted dynamical trees and solving Hurwitz's problem, which is very complicated.
 We present here a much simpler construction, which is based on the observation of Lemma \ref{lema:cover-disk-to-disk}.

 Recall that in \S\ref{subsec-equi}, $B_{i,1}\mapsto\cdots\mapsto B_{i,p_i}$ is a cycle of super-attracting basins of the given rational map $f$, where $i\geq 1$ is an index.
 In order to construct a semi-buried Julia component, the degree of the holomorphic branched covering $F$ from a disk to another (see Lemma \ref{lema:cover-disk-to-disk}) is required to satisfy $m_i>d_{i,1}/(d_i-1)$, where $d_{i,1}=\deg(f:B_{i,1}\to B_{i,2})\geq 1$ and $d_i=\deg(f^{\circ p_i}:B_{i,1}\to B_{i,1})\geq 2$.
 Here the construction of $F$ can be seen as a small perturbation.